 - Two-way wired intercom system.
 Two-way wired intercom systems allow both parties to speak with one another when a user requests access.
 Plus, these systems are wired directly to the internet, power, door strike, and substation.

 - Two-way wireless intercom system.
 Finally, two-way wireless intercom systems allow tenants and visitors to see and speak with one another without many wires.
 Instead, they utilize smartphones as substations, reducing installation costs.
 Audio and video feeds are sent via the internet, which the intercom system is directly connected to.

-Advantages of an industrial intercom system
+What are the advantages of an industrial intercom system?

 Industrial intercom systems come with many benefits, which is why many industrial facilities and manufacturing plants utilize them.